 - · records you need to keep

-- taxes you need to know about
+- · taxes you need to know about

 - using our online services

 - completing your tax returns (eg GST, employer returns)

 - · filing returns and making payments

 - your KiwiSaver obligations.

-Go to ird.govt.nz/contact-us and select the In person option to find out about requesting a visit.
+Go to ird.govt.nz/contact-us and select Request a business advisory to find out about requesting a visit.

-Find a seminar or workshop near you at ird.govt.nz/contact-us/seminars
+Find a seminar or workshop near you at ird.govt.nz/seminars